-4.3.20 Step 1: Assess quantitative materiality
+4.3.20 Step 1: Assess the quantitative materiality of the error

-What does evaluating materiality using quantitative factors entail?
+What does evaluating materiality of errors using quantitative factors entail?

-Interpretive response: When evaluating materiality using quantitative factors, the focus is on whether the amount/size of the errors, individually or in the aggregate, are of such a magnitude that they are material to the financial statements.
+Interpretive response: When evaluating the materiality of errors using quantitative factors, the focus is on whether the amount/size of the errors, individually or in the aggregate, are of such a magnitude that they are material to the financial statements.